Harvey Brownstone: Career

 In August 2010 Justice Brownstone received the prestigious "Colleague in the Spotlight" award from the Canadian Bar Association Judges' Forum.
 In 2011, Brownstone contributed a chapter highlighting Ontario's case management system in a book entitled "Innovations for Self-Represented Litigants" published in the United States by the Association of Family and Conciliation Courts.

 His commentary on the flaws in the family justice system have prompted reforms by the Attorney General, who has enacted many of the changes suggested by Brownstone.
 Despite this, in 2015 Justice Brownstone was inexplicably overlooked for the position of Chief Justice of the Ontario Court of Justice notwithstanding his strong administrative background prior to being appointed to the Bench, his working knowledge of both criminal and family courts, his being bilingual, and his reputation for being "an approachable innovator".
 In a media article published December 23, 2022, Brownstone, now fully retired from the judiciary, spoke publicly about the process he endured during the Chief Justice recruitment, referring to it as "a fiasco".

 Justice Brownstone retired from the judiciary in December 2021 so that he could devote his full attention to his online talk show, Harvey Brownstone Interviews.
 A lengthy retrospective feature article highlighting his career and internet talk show was published in numerous newspapers following his retirement from the judiciary.

 On June 20, 2022, he made his third appearance on "The Agenda With Steve Paikin", discussing his life, judicial career and the success of his online talk show, "Harvey Brownstone Interviews".
 As a retired judge, no longer constrained by the restrictions imposed on sitting judges to refrain from expressing personal opinions, Brownstone has expressed strong views criticizing the family and criminal justice systems.
+He has also been critical of his former judicial colleagues, accusing some of them of "being more interested in writing epic decisions and getting themselves elevated to higher courts, than being problem solvers who actually care about the litigants who appear in front of them."

-Justice Brownstone is the recipient of a Distinguished Alumni Award from Queen's University Faculty of Law.
+Brownstone is the recipient of two Distinguished Alumni Awards from Queen's University Faculty of Law, making him the only alumnus of Queen's University Law School to receive two Distinguished Alumni Awards.

 In 2022, multi-platinum Grammy nominated recording artist Harriet Schock composed a song entitled, "I Am Yours", inspired by Brownstone's struggles to gain parental acceptance after coming out to them at the age of 19.
 The song has been recorded by Gary Lynn Floyd and released as a single.